 Introduction

-Back in 2018, I was approached by freelance illustrator and friend Ramya Ramakrishnan, to join her team on a project called Kissa Kahani.
-The name translates to "anecdotes and stories", and it is an evidence-based intervention created by Ci3 at the University of Chicago that provides information about sexual & reproductive health to Indian adolescents through short animated films, graphic novels, and games.
+Back in 2018, I was approached by a fellow freelance illustrator Ramya Ramakrishnan, to join her team on a project called Kissa Kahani.
+The name translates to "anecdotes and stories", and is an evidence-based intervention created by Ci3 at the University of Chicago, providing information about sexual & reproductive health to Indian adolescents through short animated films, graphic novels, and games.
+This was the holy-grail of freelance projects because it checked a lot of boxes on a dream illustration gig!
+Like adequate time for art development and production, great compensation, and a chance to create art that is both engaging and educational.

 I came onboard as the lead character designer and was tasked to create a little universe of main and supporting characters through whom we could tell stories about Menstruation, Sexual and Reproductive Health, and Harassment.
 The full intervention would be implemented in nearly 100 government schools in India, educating more than 3,000 adolescents aged 12-14.